RabbanMehamood/Sizing-An-Image-using-Dom-Javascript/README.md

 ## Description

-This project is a color switcher application that allows users to switch colors dynamically.
+Welcome to our dynamic image resizing page!
+This interactive web page allows you to effortlessly adjust the size of an image using intuitive buttons.
+Whether you want to enlarge or shrink the image, our easy-to-use interface ensures precise control over the image dimensions.

 ## Features

-- Dynamic Tip Calculator
+- Interactive Image Resizing
+- Realtime Adjustements
 - User-friendly interface
+- Pixel-Perfect control
-- Responsive design
+- Responsive Design

 ## Installation